Asparkam - instructions for use. Overdose of asparkam is fatal

 Diseases gastrointestinal tract also affect the absorption of potassium and magnesium;

-Disorders digestive system diarrhea, for example, also affects the absorption and assimilation of these elements;
+Disorders digestive system, for example, diarrhea, also affect the absorption and assimilation of these elements;

-Overuse alcoholic beverages, caffeine, some medications can also lead to their elimination from the body.
+Excessive use alcoholic drinks, caffeine, and some medications can also lead to their leaching from the body.

-In such cases, appoint "Asparkam", because, with a lack of some elements in the body, their place is taken by others.
-So, for example, with a lack of potassium, it is mixed with sodium, which retains water in the body, As a result, the cells swell and cannot perform their functions, edema occurs.
-This affects the general work of the heart, muscle contraction is disrupted.
+In such cases, “Asparkam” is prescribed, because, if there is a lack of some elements in the body, others take their place.
+For example, if there is a lack of potassium, it will be mixed with sodium, which retains water in the body.
+As a result, the cells swell and cannot perform their functions, and edema occurs.
+This affects the overall functioning of the heart and muscle contraction is impaired.

-It is prescribed for those who often experience the following symptoms:
+It is prescribed to those who often experience the following symptoms:

 Anxiety, irritability, tendency to depression;

-Also "Asparkam" can be appointed in the area where there is a deficiency of potassium.
-It is recommended to take it with some weight loss diets, when there is a possibility of a lack of these elements, in case of digestive disorders.
+Also, Asparkam can be prescribed in areas where there is a potassium deficiency.
+It is recommended to take it with some diets for weight loss, when there is a possibility of a lack of these elements, or for digestive disorders.

 "Asparkam" indications for use

-Most often, this drug is used in the treatment of cardiovascular diseases such as angina pectoris, arrhythmias or heart problems.
+Most often, this drug is used in the treatment of cardiovascular diseases, such as angina, arrhythmia, or heart problems.

-This drug helps in removing from hard drinking and in the treatment of alcoholism, relieving nervousness and irritation, restores the deficiency of potassium and magnesium in the body.
+This drug helps in eliminating binge drinking and in the treatment of alcoholism, relieving nervousness and irritation, and restores potassium and magnesium deficiency in the body.

-An indication for taking the drug in complex treatment can be diseases such as:
+Indications for taking the drug in complex treatment may include diseases such as:

 Ischemic disease;